Fresh Roasted Coffee Delivery

 The Right Coffee Roast for your Palette

 Also known as Italian or Espresso roasts, the darkest coffee beans are made by heating the beans to temperatures of about 500 degrees.
-This results in a very dark color and an oily sheen, and the taste profile is generally smoky and rich.
+This results in a very dark color and an oily sheen with a taste profile that is generally smoky and rich.
 This process results in almost-complete destruction of a coffee bean’s chlorogenic acid, a major polyphenol.
 That means a reduction in any tart, acidic tastes but a simultaneous reduction in sweetness.

-Commonly referred to as city roasts or breakfast roasts, these medium-dark beans are known for spicy flavors and aromas.
+Commonly referred to as City or Breakfast roasts, these medium-dark beans are known for spicy flavors and aromas.
 This roast is accomplished by heating raw beans to about 420 degrees.
-These beans highlight the balanced flavor of our best Arabica blends and are a good choice for fresh coffee delivery in a home or office where coffee drinkers have varying preferences.
+These beans highlight the balanced flavor of our best Arabica beans and are a good choice for fresh coffee delivery in a home or office where coffee drinkers have varying preferences.
 More of the natural sugars remain intact with this roast, meaning a sweeter flavor.

-Light roasts are quickly growing in popularity, and this trend toward “light city” and “New England” blends has meant a proliferation of coffees that are more highly caffeinated than darker roasts and that often feature floral and fruity notes.
+Light roasts are quickly growing in popularity.
+This trend toward “light city” and “New England” roasts has meant a proliferation of coffees that are more highly caffeinated than darker roasts.
+These light roasts often feature floral and fruity notes.
 These beans are heated to only about 360 degrees, so most of the caffeine and chlorogenic acids — which are antioxidants — remain intact.
 This results in a sweet, pleasant flavor.
-If beans are brewed quickly after roasting, your coffee will be free of the bitterness that gives coffee a bad name.
+If beans are brewed quickly after roasting, your coffee will be free of the bitterness that can give coffee a bad name.